Regressions under Adverse Conditions: Modeling and Estimation

-The fact that the conditional-on-$\mathcal{F}_t$ quantities $\VaR_{t,\b}$ and $\MES_{t,\b}$ only depend on $\mZ_t$ is, of course, a modeling assumption.
+The fact that the conditional-on-$\mathcal{F}_t$ quantities $\VaR_{t,\beta}$ and $\MES_{t,\b}$ only depend on $\mZ_t$ is, of course, a modeling assumption.
 Except for the restriction that $\mZ_t$ be $\mathbb{R}^{k}$-valued, this is quite a flexible assumption.
-It covers purely predictive regressions (where $\mZ_t$ only contains information available at time $t-h$, say) and also cross-sectional regressions (where $\mZ_t$ only contains contemporaneous variables) and any combination of the two.
-Note that we consider the case of separated parameters here, where the parameters pertain only to the VaR model or the MES model.
+It covers purely predictive regressions (where $\mZ_t$ only contains information available at time $t-h$, say) and also static regressions (where $\mZ_t$ only contains contemporaneous variables) and any combination of the two.

+Note that we consider the case of separated parameters in \eqref{eqn:TrueModelParameters}, where the parameters pertain only to the VaR model or the MES model.
 This is vital for our two-step M-estimator introduced below.

 We also mention that our framework inherently models the interconnectedness between $X_t$ and $Y_t$ through the (parameter-free) definition of the MES.
-This contrasts with, e.g., \citet[Section III.B]{AB16}, whose estimation method can only capture linear effects of the VaR of $X_t$ onto $Y_t$.
+This contrasts with, e.g., \citet[Section III.B]{AB16}, whose estimation method (for the closely related CoVaR) can only capture linear effects of the VaR of $X_t$ onto $Y_t$.

-\begin{example} Here, we give an example of a data-generating process that gives rise to an instance of model \eqref{eqn:TrueModelParameters}.
-Consider the linear model
+\begin{example} Here, we provide an example of a model that gives rise to a linear regression under adverse conditions in \eqref{eqn:TrueModelParameters}.
+Consider the model